strongloop/strongloop.com2/_posts/2018-04-16-github-example-app-part3.md

 ### Step 5: Putting things together
 As the final step, we are going to create a POST endpoint `/repo/{org}/{repo}/stars` in the `GHRepoController` that:
-- gets the number of stargazers for a given GitHub repo, and;
+- gets the number of stargazers for a given GitHub repo
 - stores the information to Cloudant database

 #### Step 5a: Update the contructor for the GHRepoController
 In `controllers\gh-repo.controller.ts`, update the constructor to inject `repositories.GHStarRepository`.